The Probabilistic Gamble:

 Redis is the most visible user, but skip lists show up in more places than you’d expect.

-LevelDB and RocksDB use a skip list as their in-memory write buffer (MemTable).
-Writes land in the skip list first, queryable immediately, then flush to disk as SSTables.
-It supports point lookups, range scans, fast inserts, and sorted iteration for flushing.
+LevelDB and RocksDB (embedded storage engines used inside databases like Cassandra, CockroachDB, and many others) use a skip list as their in-memory write buffer.
+Writes land in the skip list first, queryable immediately, then get flushed to disk in batches.
+The skip list supports point lookups, range scans, fast inserts, and sorted iteration for flushing, everything the write buffer needs in one structure.
 RocksDB uses a lock-free variant for concurrent access.

-Apache Lucene uses skip lists inside inverted index posting lists to speed up boolean query evaluation.
-When intersecting or unioning posting lists, skip pointers let the merge algorithm jump forward over irrelevant entries.
+Apache Lucene (the full-text search library behind Elasticsearch and Solr) uses skip lists to speed up boolean query evaluation.
+When intersecting or unioning result lists from different search terms, skip pointers let the merge algorithm jump forward over irrelevant entries instead of walking every position.

-Java’s ConcurrentSkipListMap is the standard library’s concurrent sorted map, a lock-free implementation that avoids the serialization cost of synchronized wrappers.
+Java’s ConcurrentSkipListMap is the standard library’s concurrent sorted map, a lock-free implementation that avoids the bottleneck of wrapping a regular map in a synchronized block.

 The Honest Trade-offs